 '''

 SELECT FROM T

 WHERE T.MARK IS DISTINCT FROM 'test';

 '''

 Points to note

-- 1. Because the DISTINCT predicate considers that two NULL values are not distinct, it never evaluates to the truth value UNKNOWN.
-Like the IS [NOT] NULL predicate, it can only be True or False. - 2.
-The NOT DISTINCT predicate can be optimized using an index, if one is available.
+1. Because the DISTINCT predicate considers that two NULL values are not distinct, it never evaluates to the truth value UNKNOWN.
+Like the IS [NOT] NULL predicate, it can only be True or False.